-Pin Parvati Pass is named after the pass link of Parvati Valley of Kullu to Pin Valley in Spiti.
+Pin Parvati Pass is named after the pass link of the Parvati Valley of Kullu to Pin Valley in Spiti.
 The journey starts from Kullu and ends in Manali taking 11 days adventurous trip.
 Pin Parvati Pass Trek is known as a very tricky pass as it falls on high altitude and covered under frozen snow mountain for an almost whole year.
 Uncertain rainfall makes the trekking area slippery and increases the risk factor.

 Total Duration – 10 Nights / 11 Days